SitecorePowerShell/Book/console.md

  **Note:** Any new variables created are stored within the session of console instance; when the session ends the variables are removed.

 #### Shortcuts
-These shortcuts in the console should help improve the user experience.
+Below are the shortcuts available in the console.

 | Shortcut  | Usage |
 | --------  | ----- |